byui-cit/learning-modules/modules/js/forms/ponder1.md

   const creditCardContainer = ;
   const paypalContainer = ;

-  // Hide all containers by adding the '.hide' class to each of them
+  // Hide payment containers by adding the '.hide' class to each of them

-  // Disable required for all fields...if we hide a required field the browser will throw an error when we try to submit!
+  // Disable required for payment fields...if we hide a required field the browser will throw an error when we try to submit!

   // Show the container based on the selected payment method, and add the required attribute back.